 Hey, What's up, Hello...

 I have a Bachelor of Science in Nutritional Science with Dietetic Emphasis from the University of Arizona.
-I will begin graduate school later this year to continue my path towards becoming a licensed dietitian... or for short I am an RD2Be!
+Currently in my graduate & internship program at Bluffton University... or for short I am an RD2Be!

 Dietetic/Nutrition Areas of Interest: